NIH-NEI/oct-segmenter/README.md

 python3 run.py predict -d images/
 ```

-## Preprocess
+## Preprocessing

 The script `preprocess.py` labels and creates segmentation maps from a given
 image.
 It outputs 4 files:

 - <image_name>_{left,right}.json: Two sections of the original image are
   cropped and labeled.
 These files are `labelme` compatible JSON files.
 - <image_name>_{left,right}_label.png: These files are the segmentation maps
   corresponding to the images above.

 Usage: